takethree/interview-assessment/README.md

-# Technical Interview Challenge
+# Technical Interview Assessment

-Thank you for participating in the technical interview challenge!
-This challenge is designed to test your skill set for feature design and bug fixes in the following areas:
+Thank you for participating in the technical interview assessment!
+This assessment is designed to test your skill set for feature design and bug fixes in the following areas:

 * Code quality
 * User interface design